oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.19 CVSS for Fixed Products

 For each item the fixed products group (`first_fixed` and `fixed`) it MUST be tested that a CVSS applying to this product has an environmental score of `0`.
-The test SHALL pass if none of the Product IDs in fixed products group is listed in `products` of any item of the scores element.
+The test SHALL pass if none of the Product IDs listed within product status `fixed` or `first_fixed` is found in `products` of any item of the `scores` element.

 The relevant path for this test is: